MicrosoftDocs/windows-ai-docs/docs/mlgen.md

 > [!VIDEO https://www.youtube.com/embed/8MCDSlm326U]

-Windows ML's code generator `mlgen` creates an interface (C# or C++/WinRT) with wrapper classes that call the [Windows ML API](/uwp/api/windows.ai.machinelearning) for you, allowing you to easily load, bind, and evaluate the model in your project.
+Windows ML's code generator `mlgen` creates an interface (C#, C++/WinRT and C++/CX) with wrapper classes that call the [Windows ML API](/uwp/api/windows.ai.machinelearning) for you, allowing you to easily load, bind, and evaluate the model in your project.

 For UWP developers, `mlgen` is natively integrated with [Visual Studio (version 15.7)](https://developer.microsoft.com/windows/downloads).
 Inside your Visual Studio project, simply add your ONNX file to your project’s Assets, and VS will generate Windows ML wrapper classes in a new interface file.